NightScript370/Assistance-Links/README.md

 # My-Cog
-The purpose of this cog is to quickly provide useful links on the 3DS Homebrew discord server.
+The purpose of this cog is to quickly provide useful links for NY370.
+Please don't use this.